SnowflakePowered/chd-rs/README.md

 pure Rust implementations of compression codecs.
 Deflate (zlib) compression is backed by [flate2](https://crates.io/crates/flate2), LZMA is backed by [lzma-rs](https://crates.io/crates/lzma-rs) (modified slightly to allow [headerless decoding of LZMA chunks](https://crates.io/crates/lzma-rs-headerless)), and FLAC decompression is backed by [claxon](https://crates.io/crates/claxon).
-While performance is not ignored (only chd-rs uses an allocation-free Huffman decoder!), the focus is on readability and correctness.
+While performance is not ignored, the focus is on readability and correctness.

 ## Usage